 Either way, the baptism of the new member is how Amish communities grow.
 Still, it’s important to remember that nearly all the members baptized into the church were also born into and grew up within the community.
 They aren’t coming from the outside world.

-Also see What Language Do Amish People Speak? to learn more.
+Also see Amish vs. Mennonite: What’s the Differene? to learn more.

 Can Outsiders Join the Amish Community?